Is OBS Safe? Top 5 Questions Answered on the Safety of Office-Based Cataract Surgery

 What are the clinical outcomes of OBS cataract surgery?

 Office-based surgery provides safe and effective outcomes that are comparable to those performed in an ASC.
-The largest U.S. retrospective study (Office-Based Cataract Surgery: Population Health Outcomes Study) of 21,501 cataract surgeries conducted at Kaiser Permanente Colorado found that OBS efficacy outcomes were consistently excellent, with a safety profile expected of minimally invasive cataract procedures performed in ASCs and HOPDs.
+Kaiser Permanente conducted The largest U.S. retrospective study.
+The study (Office-Based Cataract Surgery: Population Health Outcomes Study) researched 21,501 cataract surgeries.
+They found that OBS efficacy outcomes were consistently excellent, with a safety profile expected of minimally invasive cataract procedures performed in ASCs and HOPDs.
 In over 5000 procedures performed in iOR facilities, our safety profile is consistently as good or better as those in the Kaiser study.

 Ophthalmic OBS can utilize either Class A (oral and topical) or Class B (I.V. sedation).
-Most OBS cases are performed under Class A level anesthesia and don’t require any additional patient monitoring or staff.
+A large portion of OBS cases are performed under Class A level anesthesia.
+They don’t require any additional patient monitoring or staff.

 What about patients with comorbidities?

-Comorbidities can be assessed on a case-by-case basis.
+Comorbidities are assessed on a case-by-case basis.
 Surgeons can take patients with comorbidities to the ASC.
 However, the surgeons we work with at iOR Partners become more comfortable overtime with bringing these patients to the OBS.
-In the case of a significant comorbidity where additional equipment or anesthesia team is needed, then the ASC is a viable backup.
+The ASV is a viable backup for cases of a significant comorbidity.
+These would require additional equipment or anesthesia team.

-In addition to the points above, an ophthalmologist’s office can better control the patient flow for social distancing and minimize the exposure between patient and staff in the era of COVID.
+Additionally, an ophthalmologist’s office can better control the patient flow for social distancing.
+Additionally, minimizing the exposure between patient and staff in the era of COVID.
 The bottom line is that each transition to a new setting is disruptive and raises concerns over safety.
-Office-based surgery is gaining momentum as the new standard of care for cataract surgery as the ophthalmic community recognizes that OBS facilities adhere to the highest safety standards and protocols.
+Office-based surgery is gaining momentum as the new standard of care for cataract surgery.
+The ophthalmic community recognizes that OBS facilities adhere to the highest safety standards and protocols.

 office-based surgery whitepaper